- First Year Seminar

 Teaching Resources for WAC Instructors

-The Director of Writing Across the Curriculum is available for individual consultations on any aspect of teaching writing.
 The Butler Writers’ Studio also offers support and resources for student writers, through one-on-one individualized peer tutoring sessions.

 Resources for Planning and Designing WAC Courses: